General information about Haputale

 Attractions in the heart of Haputale, in addition to the architecture of colonial times, no. Make sure to watch the building of the Adisham Bungalow (formerly a country house and today the building of the monastery of St. Benedict).
 You can visit the tea factory, a viewing platform Lipton''s Seat, to climb to the highest mountain in the County Prabhawa.
 Here is a list of the main attractions in Haputale:

 Originally the house, called Adisham Bungalow in the classic English style was built by an English aristocrat and a tea planter Thomas Lester Villiers in 1931.
-Today it is the monastery of St Benedict (St Benedict's Monastery).
-Tourists can explore the living room and the library.
-Shop for sale strawberry jam, jelly, guava and other products produced at the monastery.
+In 1961, after the death of sir Thomas, the house along with land bought by the Roman Catholic Church and founded the Catholic convent of St Benedict (St Benedict's Monastery).

 Dambatenne tea factory

 Dambatenne Tea Factory is one of the few factories in the surroundings of Haputale, is available for tourist visits.
 It was built in 1890 by sir Thomas Lipton, one of the founders of the tea industry on the island.
 Here you will learn how to produce tea during a short tour of the production.
 The tour concludes with a Cup of freshly brewed tea.
-The cost per visit is slightly overestimated, especially in other factories in the vicinity of Nuwara Eliya it is generally free, but if you were in these places, be sure to visit.
+The cost per visit is slightly overestimated, especially in other factories in the vicinity of Nuwara Eliya is generally free of the factory, but if you were in these places, be sure to visit.

-How to get there: the factory is 11 kilometers from the city (the factory is on the map).
+🚶 How to get: the factory is 11 kilometers from the city on the way to the viewing Seat Lipton (factory on the map).
 You can get there by bus number 326 for 25 rupees and 30 minutes.

 The route to the railway station of Pattipola